What is a smart sensor?

 How do smart sensors work?

+A smart sensor connects a raw base sensor to integrated computing resources that enable the sensor's input to be processed.
 The base sensor is the component that provides the sensing capability.
 It might be designed to sense heat, light or pressure.
-Often, the base sensor will produce an analog signal that must be processed before it can be used.
-This is where an intelligent sensor's integrated technology comes into play.
-The onboard microprocessor filters out signal noise and converts the sensor's signal into a usable, digital format.
+Often, the base sensor will produce an analog signal from an application algorithm that must be processed before it can be used.
+This process is also called signal processing.

 What are smart sensors used for?

 Smart sensors have many uses.
 They're commonly found in industrial environments and are the driving force behind Industry 4.0 and industrial automation, robotics and other advanced instrumentation.

 Factories often use smart sensors for diagnostic purposes.
 Smart temperature sensors ensure machines aren't overheating, and vibration sensors monitor machines at risk of vibrating loose.
 Smart sensors also enable process control, such as monitoring a manufacturing process and making necessary adjustments so it can meet quality or production goals.
 These were once manual processes, but smart sensors have automated them.